 - Positional tracking, Standing VR, Seated VR

-Samsung Gear VR Goggles
+Samsung Gear VR Goggle

 To reach new levels, a comfortable headset is a must.
-That’s why with a wider interface, the Samsung Gear VR is now 19% lighter compared to the previous model.
-And with its larger touchpad, you get easy and accurate control.
+That’s why with a wider interface, the Samsung Gear VR is now 19% lighter compared to the previous model and with its larger touchpad, you get easy and accurate control.